canonical/manual-tls-certificates-operator/README.md

   relation-id=<id>
 ```

-The third action allows the user to provide the certifcates and specify the csr and the unit name.
+The third action allows the user to provide the certifcates and specify the csr.
-Note that the "unit-name" parameter is not mandatory.
 ```bash
 juju run tls-certificates-operator/leader provide-certificate \
   relation-id=<id> \